-The legend must consist of, at a minimum, the colour scale, with speed values, as shown in Figure 9.4.
-The precise position of the legend as it appears on the monitor will be determined so as to minimize the obscuring of other important navigational information.
+The legend, which is to be displayed as an option, must show the relationship between the arrow colours and the speed values.
+A sample is shown in Figure 9.8.
+The precise position of the legend if it appears on the monitor will be determined so as to minimize the obscuring of other important navigational information.

-Figure 9.4 - Sample surface current speed scale based on the colours and speed bands in Table 9.1.
+Figure 9.8 - Sample surface current speed scale based on the colours and speed bands in Table 9.1.